srnarvaez/statgis/docs/time_series_analysis.md

 ### Notes

-This Function doesn't exist in the JS version.
+This Function does not exist in the JS version.

 ### Example